rixo/rollup-plugin-svelte/README.md

 **:warning: Experimental :warning:**

 This HMR implementation relies on Svelte's private & non documented API.
-This means that it could stop working with any new version of Svelte.
+This means that it can stop working with any new version of Svelte.

 ## Templates